Be Thrilled By Adrenaline-Pumping Dance Moves At The Dochula Festival On 13 December

 The Dochula Druk Wangyel Festival was initiated by Her Majesty the Queen Mother Ashi Dorji Wangmo as a tribute to His Majesty the Fourth King Jigme Singye Wangchuck for his courageous defense of Bhutan against India’s military occupation in 1992.

-By Zann Huizhen Huang for the Daily Bhutan
+By Zann Huizhen Huang

 Come 13 December every year, get ready to feast your eyes upon one of the most incredible and vibrant tshechu (festival) in the magical kingdom of Bhutan.

 The Dochula Festival, also known as the Dochula Druk Wangyel Festival, was inaugurated in 2011.
 Since then, it has gained popularity and become one of the must-see tshechus in Bhutan, for both locals and tourists alike.

 Unlike most other tshechus in Bhutan which are held within the compounds of a Dzong (Monastery), the Dochula Festival is unique as it takes place in an open-air festival ground near the legendary Dochula Pass.

 Spanning an impressive area of 2475 m2, there is seating capacity for 4000 people.
 The stage is a raised mound which renders the performers to appear larger-than-life.